aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 I> The API equivalent is `⎕SE.Tatin.UnInstallPackage`

-This method will make sure that it removes not only the package in question, but also all packages that are dependencies of it, but _only_ if those packages are not requested by other packages as well.
+This method will make sure that it removes not only the package in question, but also all packages that are dependencies of it, but _only_ if those packages are neither principal packages nor requested by other packages.

 Clearly there is a danger that you remove too much when you attempt to do this manually.